The comprehension structure is one of the most iconic utilities in Python.

 For a list comprehension, we wrap part of our prior for loop does code within brackets to produce a resultant list that is equivalent to the list from before.

-The list comprehension handles the list initialization and appending needed before and reduces the code to just the important bits, what are we iterating over and what are we doing to each of the elements.
+The list comprehension handles the list initialization and appending and reduces the code to just what are we iterating over and what are we doing to each of the elements.

 Adding a Condition

-When iterating through a collection of items, we often only want to produce a list where the items pass a certain condition.
-We can extend the prior structure to have a condition quite easily.
-Let's start with extending the loop variant.
+When iterating through a collection of items, we often only want to produce a list where items pass a condition.
+We extend the prior loop to have a condition quite easily.

 It’s pretty simple to also extend this condition format into our comprehensions.